MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/dx-graphics-hlsl-faceforward.md

 ---
 title: faceforward
-description: Flippt die Oberfläche-normal (falls erforderlich) in eine Richtung vor i.
-Gibt das Ergebnis in n zurück. ms.assetid: 6530a928-d221-49e4-ab68-6285c3db370f
+description: Flips the surface-normal (if needed) to face in a direction opposite to i; gibt das Ergebnis in n zurück. ms.assetid: 6530a928-d221-49e4-ab68-6285c3db370f
 keywords:
 - faceforward HLSL